MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 Scaling operations take time.
 When new resources are allocated, the application must be properly initialized before it can effectively process requests. **Overprovisioning resources (prewarm instances)** provides a safety net.
 Without that extra capacity, during the initialization phase, there might be a delay in serving requests, impacting user experience.
 The triggers for auto scaling operations must signal early enough to enable proper resource initialization by the time the resources are used.

 Overprovisioning leads to **higher costs**.
 You're charged per second for every instance, including prewarmed instances.
-Higher SKUs include prewarmed instances.
-Determine whether capabilities offered with more expensive SKUs are worth the investment.
+Higher tiers include prewarmed instances.
+Determine whether capabilities offered with more expensive tiers are worth the investment.

 :::image type="icon" source="../_images/trade-off.svg"::: **Building redundancy**.